 Why wait longer than you need to and how to avoid NHS Waiting Time for spine surgery?
-The maximum waiting time for non-urgent spine treatments and surgeries is 18 weeks, and from what we have learned from our clients, sometimes they where forced to endure pain and possible disability by increasing NHS waiting times for spine surgery.
+The maximum waiting time for non-urgent spine treatments and surgeries is 18 weeks and as NTS is recovering from the pandemic it can take more than two years to access surgery.
+What we have learned from our clients, sometimes they were forced to endure pain and possible disability by increasing NHS waiting times for spine surgery.
 With a little proactive thinking and determination, it is possible to get NHS refunded spine surgery sooner well within the 18-week maximum period.
-If your loved one or yourself are in pain, your wait for spine surgery is unacceptable for you and it is affecting your everyday activities, read on and discover how you could get required tretment sooner…
+If your loved one or you are in pain, your wait for spine surgery is unacceptable for you and it is affecting your everyday activities, read on and discover how you could get the required treatment sooner…

 Avoid NHS Waiting Time for knitting of vertebrae.

-Aim of this spine surgery abroad is to block separate movements of the vertebra of the spine, by knitting them together.
-As a result vertebra of the spine does not irritate and strangulate spinal cord and nerve rootlets, thus limiting cause of the pain.
-Knitting together of vertebra is applied to treat various illnesses and injuries of the spine, for example, stenosis of the spine canal, spondylosis, scoliosis, fractures to reduce backache and leg ache connected with degenerative processes in the discs of the spine.
-After the spine surgery vertebras of the spine grow together within three to six month time.
-In certain cases this process takes up a year.
-You can significantly reduce NHS waiting time for spine surgery like knitting of vertebrae if you chose to have it abroad and get NHS refund.
+The aim of this spine surgery abroad is to block separate movements of the vertebra of the spine, by knitting them together.
+As a result vertebra of the spine does not irritate and strangulate the spinal cord and nerve rootlets, thus limiting the cause of the pain.
+Knitting together of a vertebra is applied to treat various illnesses and injuries of the spine, for example, stenosis of the spine canal, spondylosis, scoliosis, and fractures to reduce backache and leg ache connected with degenerative processes in the discs of the spine.
+After the spine surgery, vertebras of the spine grow together within three to six months time.
+In certain cases, this process takes up a year.
+You can significantly reduce NHS waiting time for spine surgery like the knitting of vertebrae if you chose to have it abroad and get an NHS refund.

 Avoid NHS Waiting Time for disc decompression